dariaboyko/a-level-frontend/README.md

 if we want to return something from function use return keyword arrow functions are shorter way to write functions we can get execution context using this

+lecture9:
+conditions: if-else, switch, ternary operator (?)
+loops: while, do…while, for (for…of, for…in)
+keyword continue - skips the iteration keyword break - stops the loop